Cbabe/NeatoWarmUpProject/README.md

 ## Teleoperation

 The purpose of this portion of the warm up is to build a ros publisher and subscriber that allow the user to control the direction of the robot using their keyboard.
-The control scheme is communicated to the robot via network connectivity
+The control scheme is communicated to the robot via network connectivity.

 ** more to add **
 [![Teleoperation](https://img.youtube.com/vi/WBagvIFqbAY/hqdefault.jpg)](https://youtu.be/WBagvIFqbAY "Teleoperation")